Amit Shah behind attacks on Abhishek, TMC activists in Tripura: Mamata | Politics

 - India

-West Bengal Chief Minister Mamata Banerjee on Monday alleged that Union Home Minister Amit Shah was responsible for the recent attacks on her nephew and TMC national general secretary Abhishek Banerjee and other party workers, and asserted that she won't be cowed down by such acts.
+West Bengal Chief Minister Mamata Banerjee on Monday alleged that Union Home Minister Amit Shah had orchestrated the recent attacks on her nephew and TMC national general secretary Abhishek Banerjee and other party workers, and asserted that she won't be cowed down by such acts.

+Denying the charge as ''baseless'', the West Bengal BJP said that going by Banerjee's logic, she should be blamed for post-poll violence and murders of saffron party workers in the state.

-Her allegation comes days after Abhishek Banerjee and TMC student activists were attacked in separate incidents in BJP-ruled Tripura, where the party hopes to expand its base ahead of the 2023 assembly elections.
+Her allegation comes days after Abhishek Banerjee and TMC activists were attacked in separate incidents in Tripura, where the party hopes to expand its base ahead of the 2023 assembly elections.

 ''Such attacks would not have been possible without the Union home minister's active support.
 He is behind these attacks which were carried out in front of Tripura Police as it remained mute spectators.
-The Tripura chief minister doesn't have the audacity to order such attacks,'' she added.
+The Tripura chief minister doesn't have the audacity to order such attacks,'' she said.
+Two TMC leaders were injured in an attack allegedly by BJP workers at Ambassa in Tripura's Dhalai district on Saturday.

+Referring to the attack, Banerjee said, ''The car carrying our youth leaders Debangshu Bhattacharya, Jaya Dutta and Sudip Raha was pelted with stones.
+The windshield of the vehicle was smashed and even shots were fired, everything in front of the police.'' ''Raha has sustained a serious head injury, while Dutta's face has swollen from shrapnel injuries.
+Still, they were denied medical treatment for 36 hours.
+They were not even given water to drink.
+The barbaric regime in Tripura has treated them inhumanly,'' she said.

+The TMC chief alleged that at the behest of the Centre, the BJP government in Tripura had hatched plans to prevent TMC leaders from booking flight tickets.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)